Ku Klux Klan members in United States politics: Hugo Black

 "At that time, I was joining every organization in sight! ...
 In my part of Alabama, the Klan was engaged in unlawful activities ...
 The general feeling in the community was that if responsible citizens didn't join the Klan it would soon become dominated by the less responsible members."

-News of his membership was a secret until shortly after he was confirmed as an Associate Justice of the United States Supreme Court.
+News of his membership was a secret until shortly before he was confirmed as an associate justice of the United States Supreme Court in 1937.
 Black later said that joining the Klan was a mistake, but he went on to say, "I would have joined any group if it helped get me votes."

 On the Supreme Court, Black wrote the opinion in Korematsu v.
 United States, which upheld the exclusion of Japanese Americans from the West Coast.
 Black also wrote the opinion in Everson v.
 Board of Education, a key case about the separation of church and state.
 Some have argued that his views on the separation of church and state were influenced by the Klan's anti-Catholicism.

 Despite his former Klan membership, Black joined the Supreme Court's unanimous decisions in Shelley v.
 Kraemer (1948), which outlawed judicial enforcement of racially restrictive covenants, and Brown v Board of Education, which outlawed school segregation.
-Justice William Douglas would write years later that at least 3 (and possibly as many as 5) Supreme Court justices were originally planning to rule school segregation constitutional, but Black had actually been one of the four justices who were planning to strike down school segregation from the beginning of the Brown case.
+Justice William O. Douglas would write years later that at least three (and possibly as many as five) justices were originally planning to rule school segregation constitutional, but Black had actually been one of the four justices planning to strike down school segregation from the beginning of the Brown case.